Energy Efficiency | October 1, 2024

 Upgrade, schedule, measure, monitor, adjust and repeat.
 We've previously discussed energy efficiency in biotech and pharmaceutical facilities and pointed out three tactics for saving energy in HVAC systems:

-Not every system needs to run at 100% when not needed.
-This can include lighting sensors or scheduling heating/cooling based on occupancy or run-hours.
+Not every system needs to run at 100% when not required.
+These systems can include lighting sensors or scheduling heating/cooling based on occupancy or run-hours.

-Equipment upgrades can bring immediate efficiencies simply with new models.
-Some of the most important pieces of equipment that probably need upgrades include chillers, air handlers and boilers.
-If designed for efficiency, this type of project can gain utility incentives to help cover cost.
+Equipment upgrades can bring immediate efficiency simply by using new models.
+Some essential equipment that probably needs upgrades include chillers, air handlers, and boilers.
+This project can gain utility incentives to help cover the cost if designed for efficiency.

 The purpose of BMS and what they can do

-For one example, a BMS will monitor and control airflow which affects relative humidity.
-For a biotech/pharma facility, managing relative humidity is important.
+For one example, a BMS monitors and controls airflow, which affects relative humidity.
+For a biotech/pharma facility, managing relative humidity is essential.
 An AHU has desiccant wheels for dehumidification and coils for humidification.
-The function of both varies on space requirements and outside air conditions.
-Integrating the AHU to your biotech/pharma facility BMS will give you a better handle on supply air humidity and when to adjust it.
+The function of both varies depending on space requirements and outside air conditions.
+Integrating the AHU into your biotech/pharma facility BMS will give you a better handle on supply air humidity and when to adjust it.

-Building automation is a powerful ally in a pharmaceutical facility.
+Building automation is a powerful ally in these types of facilities.
 The system can control dozens of functions, including:

-3. Support systems for vivarium control (for example, enabling a mimicking of outdoor lighting and day lighting cycles for animals in the lab)
+• Support systems for vivarium control (for example, enabling a mimicking of outdoor lighting and daylighting cycles for animals in the lab)

 Evaluating HVAC in Pharma + Biotech for Upgrade/Validation Opportunities